Backpacker Tax And What Does It Mean For You

 Read: How Tax Deductions Can Reduce Your Tax Bill And Save $$$

-Superannuation For Backpackers
+Superannuation for Backpackers

-• Have left Australia
+• Have left Australia;

 • Not be an Australian citizen, New Zealand citizen, or permanent resident.

-Leaving the country?
+Leaving the Country?

-Backpackers who don’t plan on retiring in Australia and intend to leave the country, can still claim some of their superannuation back.
-This refund is called a ‘Departing Australia Superannuation Payment’ (or DASP) which can only claimed if your visa has expired and you’ve left Australia.
+Backpackers who leave the country with no plans on returning after retirement can claim a Departing Australia Superannuation Payment (or DASP).
+As mentioned, you can only claim this once your visa has expired and you’ve left Australia.
 Tax on the DASP is 65%.